DominicBurkart/SocialNetworkAnalysis/SocialNetworkAnalysis_DEV/README.md

-#Development Branch for SNA!
+#Development Branch for the Social Network Analysis package!

-This is where I implement better designs for current systems etc!
+Currently empty with the latest update of the main set of programs! nice!